dezoito/dezoito.github.io/_posts/2015-04-07-fw1-example-accessing-external-service.md

 excerpt_separator: <!--more-->
 ---

-On this fourth article on how to build a
+In this fourth article on how to build a
 [ColdFusion and FW/1 Example Application](https://dezoito.github.io/2015/03/26/fw1-example-app-released/),
 I'll present a way to interact with a Remote Service that performs some complex manipulations with the stored articles.